Winston Chitando: Education

+various positions and directorships in a number of industrial and mining companies which were part of the Anglo American group.

 Career

 In December 2017 was appointed the country's Minister of Mines and Mining Development.
 He is a member of Zanu-PF and is the member of parliament for Gutu Central.
 He was ordered imprisoned in February 2020 for contempt of court for failing to transfer ownership over mining claims.

 Prior to becoming a politician, he led mine operations at Mimosa Holdings and Hwange Colliery Company Limited.

 Winston Chitando is the son of Nyengeterai Chitando and David Kwangware Gwatima Chitando.